 Brunch at home can be so much fun and so versatile!
 Add a little pizzazz to your next hosting gig by offering a Choose-Your-Own-Adventure Mimosa Bar.
 Offer several juices and fruits for guests to choose from so they can mix and match to create a mimosa straight out of their dreams.
 Easy to set up and even easier to enjoy, this Mimosa Bar is sure to become a mainstay at any at-home brunch you host!

-- Wide-mouth mason jars or other containers for juice
+- Wide-mouth mason jars or other containers to hold the juice

 - Champagne Bucket